-As of December 31, 2010, the Bank's loan portfolio amounted to \$4,064 million, an increase of \$1,285 million, or 46%, from 2009 year-end balances.
-The increase resulted from improved conditions in the financial markets and increased demand for the Bank's lending products.
-As of December 31, 2010, 18% of the Bank's \$2,309 million loan exposure to private corporations, state-owned exporting organizations and middle market - companies was concentrated in the oil & gas industry in countries such as Brazil, Chile, Argentina, Dominican Republic, Trinidad & Tobago, Mexico, Peru, and Venezuela.
+As of December 31, 2011, the Bank's loan portfolio amounted to \$4,960 million, an increase of \$896 million, or 22%, from 2010 year-end balances.
+The increase resulted from improved conditions in the Latin American financial market and increased demand for the Bank's lending products.
+As of December 31, 2011, 20% of the Bank's \$2,768 million loan exposure to private corporations, state-owned exporting organizations and private middle-market companies was concentrated in the oil & gas industry in countries such as Brazil, Chile, Argentina, Uruguay, the Dominican Republic, Trinidad & Tobago and the Netherlands.